jejacks0n/teaspoon/README.md

 rake teabag suite=my_fantasic_suite
 ```

-When a failure is encounter a url will be generated for you so you can pop open a browser and load a focus run for the
+When a failure is encountered, a url will be generated for you so you can pop open a browser and load a focus run for
-specific failures.
+the specific failures.
+The fail_fast configuration lets you override this -- for CI for instance (more on setting these
+via env in the configuration section).

+**Note:** By default the rake task runs within the development environment, but you can specify the environment using
+`RAILS_ENV=test rake teabag` if you need it to run in different environments.
+This is an asset compilation optimization,
+and to keep consistent with what you might see in the browser.

-**Note:** We like to include our javascript specs into the default rake task, and here's an example of using it between
+**Note:** We like to include our javascript specs into the default rake task, so here's an example of using it between
 rspec and cucumber.

 ```ruby